-D. Measurement of Exposure, The employer would be required to monitor the exposure of all employees exposed to airborne concentrations or to bulk forms beryllium.
+D. Measurement of Exposure.
+The employer would be required to monitor the exposure of all employees exposed to airborne concentrations or to bulk forms beryllium.
 In conducting the monitoring of employee exposure the employer should be certain that such monitoring reflects employee exposure conditions over the entire work day.

-In establishments having more than one work operation involving the use of beryllium, monitoring must be performed for each operation and each type of employee exposure by skin contact to bulk forms of beryllium, the employer must provide af-fected employees with protective clothing impermeable to the berylliumcontaining material being handled.
+In establishments having more than one work operation involving the use of beryllium, monitoring must be performed for each operation and each type of employee exposure.

 Where measurement indicates levels of exposure to be above the permissible exposure limit, employers are required to monitor monthly.
-Otherwise, monitoring shall be done quarterly.
+Otherwise, monitoring shall be done quarterly